Sunland Baobab (Platland Tree)

 Trunk of the tree had two connected parts what made the measurement of the trunk somewhat confusing.
 Each of these parts got its own enormous cavities, connected with a narrow passage.
 Unfortunately, in August 2015 one part of the tree collapsed.

 Pub in a tree

 Such aged baobabs develop large hollows in their trunk and in this case the hollow has been used in an ingenious way.

-In 1993 owners of the farm – Heerdens – cleared the hollowed trunk of debris and there were found artefacts of Bushmen and first white settlers.
-In process there was made a nice room inside the tree with a floor one metre below the ground level.
+In 1993 owners of the farm – Heerdens – cleared the hollowed trunk of debris and there were found artifacts of Bushmen and first white settlers.
+In process, there was made a nice room inside the tree with a floor one meter below the ground level.
 Natural vent in the trunk was replaced with a door and there was arranged a pub with draft beer, seats, music system.

 There is enough space for 60 people – but Wondermondo has no information if they all will have seats in there.

 In another hollow there has been installed a well-ventilated wine cellar with a constant temperature of 22 C (1.).

-The giant baobab is significant attraction of the Sunland Farm turning it into attractive destination for tourists with bungalows and swimming pools.
+The giant baobab is a significant attraction of the Sunland Farm turning it into an attractive destination for tourists with bungalows and swimming pools.

-Unfortunately these activities are not especially suited for the unique tree – especially the adding of a concrete constructions on its roots.
+Unfortunately these activities are not especially suited for the unique tree – especially the adding of concrete construction on its roots.
 The touristy landscape somewhat decreases the effect of this monument of nature (2.).

-After the collapse of one third of the tree in August 2015 the remaining part of baobab still stands and is alive – with bar in it.
+After the collapse of one-third of the tree in August 2015 the remaining part of baobab still stands and is alive – with a bar in it.